History of Adam Schefter in Timeline

 In June 1985, Adam Schefter graduated from John F. Kennedy High School in Bellmore, New York.

-In 1989, Adam Schefter graduated from the University of Michigan.
+In 1989, Adam Schefter graduated from the University of Michigan and was an editor at The Michigan Daily.

-In June 1990, Adam Schefter graduated from Northwestern University's Medill School of Journalism.
+In June 1990, Adam Schefter graduated from Northwestern University's Medill School of Journalism and worked as a freelance reporter for the Chicago Tribune.

-In September 1990, Adam Schefter started writing for the Rocky Mountain News after an internship at the Seattle Post-Intelligencer.
+In September 1990, Adam Schefter moved to Denver and began writing for the Rocky Mountain News.

 In July 1996, Adam Schefter began writing for The Denver Post.

-In 2000, Devon, Sharri Maio's son with her first husband, Joe Maio, was born.
-Devon later became Adam Schefter's stepson.
+In the year 2000, Sharri's son Devon, with her late husband Joe Maio, was born, later becoming part of Adam Schefter's family.

-2001: President of Pro Football Writers of America
+2001: President of the Pro Football Writers of America

-In 2001, Adam Schefter served as President of the Pro Football Writers of America until 2002.
+From 2001 to 2002, Adam Schefter served as President of the Pro Football Writers of America while at the Denver Post.

-2002: End of term as President of Pro Football Writers of America
+2002: President of the Pro Football Writers of America

-In 2002, Adam Schefter concluded his term as President of the Pro Football Writers of America, a position he had held since 2001.
+From 2001 to 2002, Adam Schefter served as President of the Pro Football Writers of America while at the Denver Post.

 In 2004, Adam Schefter joined the NFL Network, appearing on NFL Total Access and writing for NFL.com.